Skip to main content

 Ford announced his pardon of Nixon on September 8, 1974.

-Consequently, after thirty-one days as President, on September 8, 1974, Ford unconditionally granted Nixon “a full, free, and absolute pardon ... for all offenses against the United States which he, Richard Nixon, has committed or may have committed or taken part in” while in office.
+Consequently, after 31 days as president, on September 8, 1974, Ford unconditionally granted Nixon “a full, free, and absolute pardon ... for all offenses against the United States which he, Richard Nixon, has committed or may have committed or taken part in” while in office.
 Because Nixon had been named only as a co-conspirator in charges brought against others in the Watergate scandal without having been indicted for any of them, he was thus freed from the threat of all criminal charges growing from his presidency.

-Ford maintained that his pardon of the former President was in the nation's best interests.
-Although the pardon raised suspicions that a “deal” had been struck between the two men in the last days before Nixon's resignation — or even, it was rumored, as early as eight months before, when Ford succeeded Agnew as Vice President — no evidence has ever emerged to confirm this suspicion, and historians now absolve Ford of the charge.
+Ford maintained that his pardon of the former president was in the nation's best interests.
+Although the pardon raised suspicions that a “deal” had been struck between the two men in the last days before Nixon's resignation — or even, it was rumored, as early as eight months before, when Ford succeeded Agnew as vice president — no evidence has ever emerged to confirm this suspicion, and historians now absolve Ford of the charge.

 The only known political agreement between Nixon and Ford was the latter's 1973 concession not to seek the presidency in 1976 because Nixon hoped that John B. Connally, Jr., former Democratic Texas Governor and Secretary of the Treasury under Nixon, and by 1973 a Republican, would succeed him.